 Consider the target’s payoff.
 If he offends, his maximized payoff is his personal benefit B minus his cost of being ostracized for two periods, 2P, for a total of B – 2P.
 If he were to go to court, he would lose and just subtract L from his payoff.
-If he complies instead of offending, and he goes to court if he is ostracized, his payoff is made up of the expected cost of one period of ostracism, -mP, minus the cost of going to court, L. Because he will be vindicated, however, he avoids the second period of ostracism and his overall payoff is –mP – L. If he complies but does not bother going to court, his ostracism continues, so his payoff is -2mP.
+If he complies instead of offending, and he goes to court if he is ostracized, his payoff is made up of the expected cost of one period of ostracism, –mP, minus the cost of going to court, L. Because he will be vindicated, however, he avoids the second period of ostracism and his overall payoff is –mP – L. If he complies but does not bother going to court, his ostracism continues, so his payoff is –2mP.
 Thus, he will choose to go to court if L < mP.

-Consequently, the target will compare his offending payoff of B – 2P with his complying payoff of Max(-mP - L, -2mP).
-On the one hand, if legal costs are high (L > mP), he will offend if B - 2P > 2mP.
-In this case, the existence of the court is irrelevant since it is too expensive to use, and we are back to the same outcome as in the unconstrained ostracism regime; the court exists and is now willing to hear ostracism cases, but access to justice is too expensive so the result is the same as if it refused to hear cases.
-Thus, we can immediately conclude that for offenses complicated enough to require costly legal proceedings, the equilibrium payoffs end up being the same as in the unconstrained ostracism regime and we can refer back to those results for our explanation of what village custom will be and whether it is a good outcome for society.
+Consequently, the target will compare his offending payoff of B – 2P with his complying payoff of Max(–mP – L, –2mP).
+On the one hand, if legal costs are high (L > mP), he will offend if B – 2P > 2mP.
+In this case, the existence of the court is irrelevant since it is too expensive to use, and we are back to the same outcome as with unconstrained ostracism; the court exists and is now willing to hear ostracism cases, but access to justice is too expensive, so the result is the same as if it refused to hear cases.
+Thus, we can immediately conclude that for offenses complicated enough to require costly legal proceedings, the equilibrium payoffs end up being the same as under unconstrained ostracism and we can refer back to those results for our explanation of what village custom will be and whether it is a good outcome for society.

 On the other hand, if legal costs are low (L < mP), the target will offend if

-B - 2P > -mP - L. We will continue our analysis assuming that legal costs are low, so the target will go to court if unjustly ostracized.
+B – 2P > -mP – L. We will continue our analysis assuming that legal costs are low, so the target will go to court if unjustly ostracized.
 First, consider the village’s payoff.
 If the target complies, the village sometimes ostracizes him unjustly, but for just one period, so its payoff is –mZ.
-If the target offends, that hurts the village directly plus it ostracizes for two periods, so the village payoff is –C - 2Z.
+If the target offends, that hurts the village directly plus it ostracizes for two periods, so the village payoff is –C – 2Z.